Arne-Voigt/MDFconnect/README.md

 `MdfObjRead.read('testWrite.mdf');`   -> read the mdf file

-Next: extract some signal data into a Matlab container (hash-list), the signal name must adhere to the regex
+next: extract some signal data into a Matlab container (hash-list), the signal name must adhere to the regex

 `cntnr = MdfObjRead.hHD.getContainerOfAllCNsRegEx('.*');`

-copy everything in the container into the Matlab workspace:
+next: copy everything in the container into the Matlab workspace:

 `for key = cntnr.keys()`